freedomofpress/securedrop-dev-docs/docs/supported_languages.rst

 Then:

 #.
-A language *L* that misses coverage for a release version *V1* MUST be
+A language *L* that misses coverage for a release version *V1*'s
-   considered on probation for up to the next two releases *V2* and *V3*.
-   While on probation, a language is still considered supported until it has missed coverage for a total of 3 consecutive release/localization cycles.
+   :term:`translation freeze` MUST be considered on probation for up to the next two releases *V2* and *V3*.
+While on probation, a language is still considered supported until it has missed coverage for a total of 3 consecutive translation freezes.

         #.
 In consultation with Localization Lab, the Localization
            Manager MAY consult the `language census`_ and reach out to administrators who may be able to contribute to translation and review.

 #.
-If *L* misses coverage again for *V2* and does not regain
+If *L* misses coverage again for *V2*'s translation freeze and does not
-   coverage for *V3*, then the Localization Manager SHOULD revoke support for *L* for *V3*.
+   regain coverage for *V3*'s translation freeze, then the Localization Manager SHOULD revoke support for *L* for *V3*.

         #.
 In consultation with Localization Lab and the Release
            Manager, the Localization Manager MAY extend *L*’s probationary